nwdaudt/far-out_seabirds/README.md

 │   ├── source.R
 │   └── study-area-map.R
 ├── ./results
-│   ├── [./EDA] ** untracked, although some figures are presented in the manuscript │   └── PDF and CSV files with results
+│   ├── [./EDA] ** untracked folder
+│   └── PDF and CSV files with results
+├── [./rmd_tex]
-├── [./rmd_tex] ** untracked folder containing files for journal submission │   ├── [./ms_seabirds-northland-nz]
+│   ├── [./misc] ** untracked folder
-│   └── [./TeX]
+│   └── ./TeX
+│       ├── ms-JMARSYST.tex
+│       ├── elsarticle.cls
-│       ├── .tex
+│       ├── elsarticle-harv.bst
-│       └── .bib
+│       └── mybibfile.bib
 └── far-out_seabirds.Rproj
 ```

 ## How to run

-*There will be shortly a README file in "./scripts" detailing the whole workflow, but the codes are named with numbers so you can easily follow them in the correct order.*
+You should be able to reproduce/follow all analyses using scripts in [./scripts](https://github.com/nwdaudt/far-out_seabirds/tree/main/scripts).
+The `./scripts/README.md` file will guide you through each step.

 ### Environment